 3) The Right Supplies

 Having what the doctor needs when they need it is a crucial part of keeping case time low.
-Ophthalmologists use a wide variety of unique (and tiny) supplies that are very specific.
+Ophthalmologists use a wide variety of unique (and tiny) supplies.
 To the untrained eye, 20 cannulas look the same, but under a microscope, they are all different and used for specific purposes in surgery.
 Most OR teams can figure this out for normal routine cases.
 It gets tricky when the surgeon wants to implant a different lens or has a complication (minor or major).
 Keeping all regular and irregular supplies and lenses stocked can be a time-consuming task.

 So remember, during this end-of-year rush think about your efficiency in regards to cataracts.
 Is there room for improvement?
 We are ready to partner with you and your OR in 2020 to give you the most seamless and efficient cataract experience possible!